axa-group/bauta.js/docs/api-versioning.md

 ]
 ```

-API versions are now accesible by code:
+API versions are now accessible by code:
 **See that the operations structure is the following bautajs.operations[OPEN_API.info.version][OPEN_API.paths[x][METHOD].operationId]**

 ```js